nickolashkraus/continuing-education/LFS101x/ch_7/notes.md

 ## Exploring the Filesystem

 Traversing up and down the filesystem `tree` can get tedious.
-The `tree` command is a good way to get a bird’s-eye view of the filesystem tree.
+The `tree` command is a good way to get a bird's-eye view of the filesystem tree.
 Use `tree -d` to view just the directories and to suppress listing file names.

 ## Hard Links